WHO Classification of Tumours Group

 - To integrate evidence for classification of cancer types and subtypes.

-- To suggest changes required in cancer classification and suggest these to the Editorial Board of the WHO Blue Books programme.
+- To suggest changes required in cancer classification to the Editorial Board of the WHO Classification of Tumours programme.

 - To identify gaps in knowledge that may require research.

-- To link WHO Blue Books content to other classification systems for the staging and reporting of cancer – for example, the International Classification of Diseases (ICD), the International Collaboration on Cancer Reporting (ICCR), and the tumour–node–metastasis (TNM) system.
+- To link WHO Classification of Tumours content to other classification systems for the staging and reporting of cancer – for example, the International Classification of Diseases (ICD), the International Collaboration on Cancer Reporting (ICCR), and the tumour–node–metastasis (TNM) system.